Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 Duties: such as handling new players,directing them to guides and advicing them on thier playstyles,handling the election campaigns fairly and making sure no internal fights arises.
 Chain Of command: Subordinate to the President , Vice President and Advisor.

-other official postiions metioned under Article 4.
+Other official postiions metioned under Article 4.

 Raw Director- works in Research and Analysis Wing.
 Duties: Handles the indian foreign intelligence agency, responsible for gathering external intelligence and conducting covert operations for national security.
-Chain Of command: Subordinate to the President , Vice President ,Advisor and external Affairs minister.
+Chain Of command: Subordinate to the President only.

 Information And Broadcasting Director- Works in  Department Of Information And Broadcasting.
 Duties:Responsible for broadcasting and curating articles for India.